harunzafer/nuve/README.md

 ### Add to your project

-The easiest way to add Nuve in to your project is [Nuget] (http://www.nuget.org/packages/Nuve/)
+The easiest way to add Nuve in to your project is [NuGet] (http://www.nuget.org/packages/Nuve/)

 In Visual Studio open [Package Manager Console] (http://docs.nuget.org/docs/start-here/using-the-package-manager-console) and run the following command: